 One aspect of leadership I have been pondering is how Christ-centered leadership matures.
 As I have looked back over my own leadership life it is clear that there have been seasons marked by immature leadership–leadership that was more focused on self than on Christ and others.

 What does mature leadership look like?
 How is it experienced?
 What are it’s marks?
-There are three aspects that stand out to me that mark a corner being turned from immature to mature leadership:
+There are three aspects which demonstrate a move from immature to mature leadership.

 1. Being able to share power

-Leadership is about power and influence-but young leaders quickly become confused about the center of power and its purposes.
-There are really only two alternatives–power centers around the leader or the leader learns to give power away.
+Leadership is about power and influence.
+Young leaders can quickly become confused about the center of power and its purposes.
+There are really only two alternatives: either power centers around the leader, or the leader learns to give power away.
 Young leaders often want to control and be served.
 These are marks of the leader being at the center of power.
-But servant leadership is about making others the focus–therefore empowering others for success.
+But servant leadership is about making others the focus, therefore empowering others for success.
 Power sharing also reveals itself when you have shared leadership.
-In our organization we usually employ two team leaders for every team-a man and a woman.
+In our organization we usually employ two team leaders for every team, a man and a woman.
 A leader’s ability to come to the table as equals and truly honor the other leader demonstrates maturity.
 Immaturity requires the other leader to be subservient to them.

 3. Being able to appropriately lead up

 Leading up is about response to authority.
 Immature leaders complain about the leaders over them rather than respectfully engaging them.
 Immature leaders diminish their leaders to others rather than communicating respectfully about them.
-Mature leaders are not “salute and obey” leaders-but they are also not rebellious.
-They know how to rightfully and respectfully dialogue with those in authority over them–and trust God fully who positioned those leaders in the first place.
+Mature leaders are they trust God fully who positioned those leaders in the first place.

 What are your thoughts on this important topic?
 Let’s all move towards greater leadership maturity!